tytydraco/yessleep/out/I_know_youre_not_supposed_to_meet_people_from_Reddit.md

 By month six, I was going to Finland.

 Before anyone says it, I did the safety things, OK.
 I booked my own hotel.
 I sent my friend his full name, address, phone number, social media, and every screenshot I had.
 She made a folder called **IF MARIE DIES IN FINLAND**.
-Ha. ha.
-Very funny.
+Ha.

 We were supposed to meet in public.
 Dinner first.
 No going straight to his apartment.
 No airport pickup.